Anne Boleyn: Strife with the king

-The king and his new queen enjoyed a reasonably happy accord with periods of calm and affection.
-Anne's sharp intelligence, political acumen and forward manners, although desirable in a mistress, were, at the time, unacceptable in a wife.
+The King and his new queen enjoyed a reasonably happy accord with periods of calm and affection.
+Anne's sharp intelligence, political acumen and forward manner, although desirable in a mistress, were at the time unacceptable in a wife.
 She was once reported to have spoken to her uncle in words that "shouldn't be used to a dog".
-After a stillbirth or miscarriage as early as Christmas 1534, Henry was discussing with Cranmer and Cromwell the possibility of divorcing her without having to return to Catherine.
-Nothing came of the matter as the royal couple reconciled and spent summer 1535 on progress.
+After miscarriage or stillbirth in summer 1534, Henry was discussing with Cranmer and Cromwell the possibility of divorcing her without having to return to Catherine.
+Nothing came of the matter as the royal couple reconciled and spent the summer of 1535 on progress, visiting Gloucester and hunting in the local countryside.
 By October, she was again pregnant.

-Anne presided over a court.
+Anne presided over a court within the royal household.
 She spent lavish amounts of money on gowns, jewels, head-dresses, ostrich-feather fans, riding equipment, furniture and upholstery, maintaining the ostentatious display required by her status.
-Numerous palaces were renovated to suit her and Henry's extravagant tastes.
+Numerous palaces were renovated to suit the extravagant tastes she and Henry shared.
 Her motto was "The most happy", and she chose a white falcon as her personal device.

 Anne was blamed for Henry's tyranny and called by some of her subjects "the king's whore" or a "naughty paike [prostitute]".
-Public opinion turned further against her after her failure to produce a son.
+Public opinion turned further against her after the marriage produced no male heir.
 It sank even lower after the executions of her enemies More and Fisher.

 Downfall and execution: 1536

-On 8 January 1536, news of Catherine of Aragon's death reached Anne and the king, who was overjoyed.
+On 8 January 1536, news of Catherine of Aragon's death reached Anne and the King, who was overjoyed.
 The following day, Henry wore yellow, a symbol of joy and celebration in England but of mourning in Spain, from head to toe, and celebrated Catherine's death with festivities.
 With Catherine dead, Anne attempted to make peace with Mary.
 Mary rebuffed Anne's overtures, perhaps because of rumours circulating that Catherine had been poisoned by Anne or Henry.
 These began after the discovery during her embalming that Catherine's heart was blackened.
-Modern medical experts are in agreement that this was not the result of poisoning, but of cancer of the heart, an extremely rare condition which was not understood at the time.
+Modern medical experts are in agreement that this was not the result of poisoning, but from heart cancer, the cause of her death and an extremely rare condition that was not understood at the time.

 Queen Anne, pregnant again, was aware of the dangers if she failed to give birth to a son.
 With Catherine dead, Henry would be free to marry without any taint of illegality.
 At this time, Henry began paying court to one of Anne's maids-of-honour, Jane Seymour, and allegedly gave her a locket containing a portrait miniature of himself.
 While wearing this locket in the presence of Anne, Jane began opening and closing it.
 Anne responded by ripping the locket off Jane's neck with such force that her fingers bled.